alosdiallo/DNA_Rchitect/README.md

 `options(shiny.maxRequestSize = 1000*1024^2)`<br>
 For example, to increase maximum file size to 2000 MB adjust the code as follows:<br>
 `options(shiny.maxRequestSize = 2000*1024^2)`<br>

+#### Shiny Deploy Error
+`Unable to determine package source for Bioconductor package BiocGenerics: Repository must be specified` The above error may occur while trying to deploy the App to ShinyApps.io or a private ShinyServer.
+The error appears to occur because the Bioconductor repository is not locally configured.
+To address this issue run the following code in your R console: <br>
+`options(repos = BiocInstaller::biocinstallRepos())` <br>
+If this does not resolve the issue close the App file and try the following:
+1. Delete the **rsconnect** folder from the source directory for the App
+2. Go to Session... and click **Clear Workspace...**
+3. Go to Session... and click **Restart R...**
+4. Open the App file and set workding directory to App source file location
+5. Run in the R console: `options(repos = BiocInstaller::biocinstallRepos())`
+6. Try to deploy/publish the App

 ### Sample data
 Sample bedpe, bed, and bedgraph data sets for testing with this App are available [here](https://github.com/alosdiallo/HiC_Network_Viz_tool/tree/master/sample_data).
 You can download this entire github repository (including the **sample_data** folder) by clicking on the green **Clone or Download** button at the top of this page.